8th Deep Learning Security

 We accept two types of submissions:

 • Track 1: Archival, full-length papers.
-Submissions in this track can be up to six pages, plus additional references.
+Submissions in this track can be up to six pages (submissions less than four pages are encouraged to be sumitted to Track 2; submissions with four, five, and six pages will be treated equally regardless of length), plus additional references and appendices.
 Accepted papers in this track will be included in the IEEE workshop proceedings.

 Submissions in both tracks should be unpublished work.
 Papers must be formatted for US letter (not A4) size paper.
 The text must be formatted in a two-column layout, with columns no more than 9.5 in. tall and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors are strongly recommended to use the latest IEEE S&P Conference proceedings templates.
 Failure to adhere to the page limit and formatting requirements are grounds for rejection without review.
 Submissions must be in English and properly anonymized.